lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 variation was not due to a previous change in political participation.
 But this is precisely what simulation approaches allow us to do.
-If we could simulate plans that represent the set of plans that a non-partisan committee pursuing compactness might generate, then we would solve the problem of sample size and endogeneity in one fell swoop.
+If we could simulate plans that represent the set of plans that a non-partisan committee pursuing compactness might generate, then we would solve the problems of small sample size, lack of data, and endogeneity in one fell swoop.

-Within a sample of automatically generated plans (which are made to satisfy the constraints of), there is Y relationship between SD and HC

 A simulation approach is therefore advantageous due to the limitations of our data.
 But the simulation procedure introduces several new considerations.
 We